zeqingwang/Timeoff-Service/TRD.md

 SQLite has limited concurrent write behavior compared with production databases.
 The `approval_locks` mechanism serializes approval **logic** per employee/location within this process and database file; it does not replace distributed locking across multiple application instances.
 For this take-home, transactions, idempotency, and `approval_locks` are sufficient.
 In production, this design should move to PostgreSQL with stronger isolation and possibly row-level or advisory locks, plus queue-based approval processing if multiple ReadyOn nodes exist.

+**TTL tradeoff:** `expires_at` must be long enough for slow HCM calls under `APPROVAL_LOCK_TTL_MS`; if it is too short, a second caller might steal the lock while the first is still in flight.
+If it is too long, a crashed worker can leave others seeing `APPROVAL_IN_PROGRESS` until the row expires.
+Tuning differs between SQLite and PostgreSQL workloads; the same insert/delete lock pattern ports, but timeouts and contention behavior should be revisited for production.

 ---

 ## 17. Alternatives Considered